Vadim-ATL/Vadim-ATL/README.md

 # Hi there, I'm Vadim Atlassov!

+## What you need to know about me:

+ - 🧠 Deep learning/computer vision researcher with 1.5 years of research experience
+ - 🎓 Open for PhD opportunities (deep learning, computer vision applications in medical domain)
+ - 🤝 Contact me via email at vadim.atlassov@nu.edu.kz or connect with me on[LinkedIn](www.linkedin.com/in/vadim-atlassov)

 ## About Me
 I am a deep learning researcher with 1.5 years of experience in deep learning and computer vision applications in object detection.